Home ยป Mains ยป Stuffed Pepper Skillet

 Can I make this vegan?

 Yes!
-To make this skillet vegan, leave out the chicken and add another can of kidney beans (cannellini beans would also be great – why not both?).
-Use vegetable broth instead of chicken broth and skip the parmesan garnish.
+To make this skillet vegan, leave out the turkey and add another can of kidney beans (cannellini beans would also be great – why not both?).
+Use vegetable broth instead of chicken broth and skip the cheese topping.

 Stuffed Pepper Skillet